 There are sixteen existing interchanges on I-85 through the planning area.
-It is recommended that Exit 68 at NC 152 be expanded to a full interchange to accommodate increased traffic flows.
-A new interchange is also recommended at Old Beatty Ford Road (I-3804) near Landis/China Grove to provide access to southeastern Rowan County.
-There is a five-mile stretch between the interchange at NC 152 and the one at Lane Street.
-Industrial land uses are being planned along China Grove Road increasing the potential for truck and other vehicle traffic in the area.
-The new interchange is currently a funded project as NCDOT is planning a safety project (W-5516) to realign Old Beatty Ford Road including a new bridge over I-85.
+Exit 68 at NC 152 was recently expanded to a full interchange to accommodate increased traffic flows.
+A new interchange was opened at Old Beatty Ford Road (I-3804) near Landis/China Grove to provide greater access to southeastern Rowan County.
+There is a five-mile stretch with 3 interchanges stretching from Lane Street to NC 152.
+Industrial land uses are being planned along China Grove Road increasing the potential for truck and other vehicular traffic in the area.
+The new interchange included a safety project (W-5516) to realign Old Beatty Ford Road with a new bridge over I-85.

 A Sub-area Study Report of I-85 released in December 2000 recommended some additional improvements for the corridor between Charlotte and Concord/Kannapolis.
 Auxiliary lanes should be added to I-85 between I-485 and Speedway Boulevard.
-The ramps at the NC 73 interchange should be improved and widened.
+The ramps at the NC 73 interchange were to be improved and widened.
 The Report also suggests possible high occupancy vehicle lanes as far north into Cabarrus County as the US 29-601 interchange (Exit 58) as well as implementation of ITS improvements and an integrated Regional Incident Management Program.
 The MPO was a funding partner in the Fast Lanes Study to assess managed lanes in the Metrolina Region.
 I-85 from Mecklenburg County to exit 68 in Rowan County was carried into Phase III for consideration of managed lanes as part of this study.
+Managed lanes have been elsewhere in the Charlotte region including on I-77 north.

-For a copy of the I-85 Sub-area Study Final Report or the Fast Lanes Study, contact the MPO office at (704) 795-7528.
+For a copy of the I-85 Sub-area Study Final Report or the Fast Lanes Study, contact the MPO office at (704) 791-0608.